nehalmuthu/Cluster-Analysis-for-Web-Users-Sessions/README.md

 ## Pre-processing of data:
-Each row represents a user.
+- Each row represents a user.
-So basically we are gonna cluster each row.
+- So basically we are gonna cluster each row.
-For that we need a feature vector that represents each user/row.
+- For that we need a feature vector that represents each user/row.
-So we form a n*14 matrix, where n is the number of users, 14 is the no of pages in msnbc.com.
+- So we form a n*14 matrix, where n is the number of users, 14 is the no of pages in msnbc.com.
-Each user is represented by their page visits.
+- Each user is represented by their page visits.
-Now we have the dataset ready, deploy all your algorithms using the data.
+- Now we have the dataset ready, deploy all your algorithms using the data.

 ## How to check and run the code:
-Just open the codes under code folder in google colab It has all the required tutorial links and documentations.
+- Just open the codes under code folder in google colab
+- It has all the required tutorial links and documentations.

 ## Output:
 You can check the final output in index.html page (wait for a couple of seconds to load)

+## Reference:
+Relevant research papers are given under the paper folder.
+Books:
+- Understanding User Web Interactions via Web Analytics
+- Web Analytics by Avinash Kaushik